My child has bronchiolitis. How is that treated?

-There is no specific treatment for bronchiolitis.
+There is no specific treatment for RSV or the other virus that cause bronchiolitis.
 Antibiotics are not helpful because they treat illnesses caused by bacteria, not viruses.
 However, you can try to ease your child's symptoms.

 How will your pediatrician treat bronchiolitis?